South Gloucestershire Play Streets

-Following the successful Play Streets pilot project held during the months of September to December 2018, South Gloucestershire Council has launched an extended pilot Play Streets scheme in 2019-21.
-Following successful applications from residents, Phase 2 of South Gloucestershire Play Streets began in May 2019 in Downend, Hambrook, Hanham, Staple Hill and Winterbourne.
+Following the successful Play Streets pilot project held during the months of September to December 2018, South Gloucestershire Council launched an extended Play Streets scheme in 2019-21.
+Phase 2 of South Gloucestershire Play Streets began in May 2019 in Downend, Hambrook, Hanham, Staple Hill and Winterbourne.

-Applications for Phase 2 of Play Streets have closed.
-Please watch this space for news of Phase 3.
+Applications for Phase 3 will open in November 2019.
 If you would like to find out more please get in touch with us: email@example.com 01454 864005

 When can a Play Streets event be held?

 Play Streets can be held on agreed dates and times:

 - no more than once a week